What is a Weak Personality?

-Many times, these people don’t know how to deal with their problems; so, they turn inward instead.
-They may start to feel like there’s something wrong with them even though there isn’t anything wrong with them at all.
+Many times, these people don’t know how to deal with their problems, so they turn inward instead.
+They may begin to believe that there is something wrong with them when, in fact, there is nothing wrong with them at all.

-People who have this kind of personality; dare to make their own choices, they aren’t strong-willed but instead prefer to lean against the comfortable security of other people’s choices.
+People who have this kind of personality don’t dare to make their own choices; they aren’t strong-willed but instead prefer to lean against the comfortable security of other people’s choices.

 - What is a Weak Personality?

 - What Does It Mean to Have a Weak Personality?

 - What Causes Weak Personalities?

 - 4. Being Judgmental and Suspicious